xasterKies/NodeJs-REST/README.md

 # NodeJs-REST
-Diving in NodeJs and associated tools like : Express, MongoDB and REST API
+Diving in NodeJs, graphql and associated tools like : Express, MongoDB and REST API